iztokbajcar/GNS3-provision/README.md

 You can find an installation guide for your platform on the [downloads](https://www.vagrantup.com/downloads) page of the Vagrant website.

 ## Cloud-init
-If you intend to set up GNS3 using cloud-init, a simple soution is to install [Multipass](https://multipass.run/).
+If you intend to set up GNS3 using cloud-init, a simple solution would be to install [Multipass](https://multipass.run/).
-Most cloud providers, such as [Amazon Web Services](https://aws.amazon.com/), [Microsoft Azure](https://azure.microsoft.com/en-us/) and [Oracle Cloud](https://www.oracle.com/cloud/), however, support it as a part of their virtual machine setup process and allow you to bootstrap a script of your choice onto the cloud setup process
+Most cloud providers, such as [Amazon Web Services](https://aws.amazon.com/), [Microsoft Azure](https://azure.microsoft.com/en-us/) and [Oracle Cloud](https://www.oracle.com/cloud/), however, support it as a part of their virtual machine setup process and allow you to bootstrap a script of your choice onto the cloud setup process.